iangregory/ImportJSON/README.md

 Review `ImportJSON.gs` for more info on how to use these in detail.

 ## Version
+- v1.4.1 (May 30, 2018) - Fork with merged number parsing and recalc code
 - v1.4.0 (July 23, 2017) - Project transferred to Brad Jasper.
 Fixed off-by-one array bug.
 Fixed previous value bug.
 Added custom annotations.
 Added ImportJSONFromSheet and ImportJSONBasicAuth.
 - v1.3.0 - Adds ability to import the text from a set of rows containing the text to parse.
 All cells are concatenated
 - v1.2.1 - Fixed a bug with how nested arrays are handled.
 The rowIndex counter wasn't incrementing properly when parsing.